-Typically, water quality impacts to coastal waters can be avoided or minimized by directing storm water discharges from roof areas and other impervious surfaces to landscaped areas where pollutants may settle out of the storm water.
+Typically, adverse water quality impacts to coastal waters can be avoided or minimized by directing storm water discharges from roof areas and other impervious surfaces to landscaped areas where pollutants may settle out of the storm water.
 In addition, reducing the quantity of impervious surfaces and increasing pervious water infiltration areas can improve water quality.

 However, these common techniques of addressing water quality problems, by design, result in increased infiltration of water into the ground.
-However, as noted in the hazard section of these findings, the infiltration of water into the bluff is the primary potential source of bluff instability at the project site.
-Therefore, decreasing the amount of impervious surfaces, increasing the quantity of pervious areas, and encouraging water infiltration for water quality purposes could have adverse impacts upon bluff stability.
+However, as noted in the hazard section of these findings, the infiltration of water into the bluff is a primary potential source of bluff instability at the project site.
+Therefore, increasing the quantity of pervious areas, directing runoff to those pervious areas, and encouraging water infiltration for water quality purposes could have adverse impacts upon bluff stability.